Basics

 What is life history research?

-Life history research is a qualitative research method that delves into the individual and collective experiences of people, providing an in-depth understanding of their life trajectories from their perspective.
+Life history research is a qualitative research method that looks into the individual and collective experiences of people, providing an in-depth understanding of their life trajectories from their perspective.
 It involves collecting detailed accounts of lived experiences, personal narratives, memories, and reflections of individuals or groups across various time frames.

 The life history approach finds its roots in anthropology and sociology, which have long been concerned with understanding the intricacies of human experience in context.
 Anthropologist Franz Boas utilized this approach to better comprehend an individual over their entire life span.
 In sociology, life history research became prominent through the work of the Chicago School in the early 20th century, which used personal narratives to understand the social phenomena of the time.